 Blue Spaniel Health and Conditions

-Most of the Blue Spaniel’s health ailments involve it’s muscles, bones and its eyes.
+Most of the Blue Spaniel’s health ailments involve it’s muscles, bones, and eyes.
 Thankfully most of its issues are not fatal, but it still faces a few serious conditions.

 - Osteochondritis dissecans is a disorder of the joints which makes the dog’s cartilage grow strangely or deteriorate.
 Its symptoms are similar to arthritis, and like hip dysplasia, the Blue Spaniel can exacerbate this issue with its desire to run and excitability.